-- Ultimate Medical Academy has been granted Provisional Approval to Operate by the New Mexico Higher Education Department. - Ultimate Medical Academy offers the following fully online programs which are now registered with the
+• Ultimate Medical Academy has been granted Provisional Approval to Operate by the New Mexico Higher Education Department.

 New York

 Ultimate Medical Academy is exempt from authorization to offer online programs by the New York Office of College and University Evaluation.